inforlife/process/fixes.md

 Conditions of satisfaction have to be checked as they are implemented.

-New conditons of satisfaction may be added until the fix is not labeled as `done` if new conditions arise.
+If new conditions arise, they may be added until the corresponding PR is not merged.

-Fixes can be labeled as `ready for review` only when all the conditions of satisfaction are checked out.
+Fixes can be assigned to a reviewer only when all the conditions of satisfaction are checked out.

 ## PR